lauraboro/Design-Thinking-Hackathon/README.md

 You can find all the products and important info in the [wiki](https://github.com/lauraboro/Design-Thinking-Hackathon/wiki)

+The frontend is stored in the following repository: [SmartHomeFrontend](https://github.com/WahresDoUFi/SmartHomeFrontend)

 ## Info
 start the database with : docker compose up -d